Ger O'Brien: Coaching career

 O'Brien dipped his toe into coaching while still a player at St Patrick's Athletic.
 With Pat's teammate Brendan Clarke as his assistant, he coached NUI Maynooth to Collingwood Cup glory for the first time in their history in 2014 by defeating NUI Galway in the final.

-In 2014, O'Brien was appointed as Director of Football for the schoolboys section at St Francis.
+In 2014, O'Brien was appointed as Academy Director for the schoolboys section at St Francis.
 The club won two All Ireland trophies in his time and 7 players were transferred to the UK.

-In November 2016, O'Brien progressed to being appointed as Director of Football for the underage teams at St Patrick's Athletic, he would also take up the role of assistant manager of the first team while continuing to play.
+In November 2016, O'Brien progressed to being appointed as Academy Director for the underage teams at St Patrick's Athletic, he would also take up the role of assistant manager of the first team while continuing to play.
 He remained in this role until August 2019 when manager Harry Kenny left the club, with O'Brien remaining Director of Football as new manager Stephen O'Donnell bringing his former teammate Pat Cregg as assistant manager.

 Following Liam Buckley's resignation as manager of the St Patrick's Athletic first team in September 2018, O'Brien took over as interim manager for the club's final 5 games of the season.

 Since taking over the role as Director of Coaching, St Patrick's Athletic have had unprecedented success at academy level.
 In 2019 the club won 6 trophies in total with doubles at U13 & U15s age groups respectively.
 Not only has success come in the form of trophies its also come with players representing Ireland across all underage levels.
 Over 25 players have been capped since O'Brien took the role.

 In 2020 St Pats U19s won their 1st League Championship in 5 years.
 Four more Academy players signed their 1st professional contracts with the club whilst two Academy players made the move across to the UK to play with Celtic and Aston Villa respectively.

 2020 also saw O'Brien graduate with the highest possible honour to complete his UEFA Pro Licence course.

+It was announced on 31 January 2024, that O'Brien had been promoted from his role as Academy Director, to Director of Football for the entire club at St Patrick's Athletic.